gofigure28/vendingmachine/module-1/19_Capstone/java/README.md

-## Module 1 Capstone - Vending Machine Software
+git clone https://CodeDream11@bitbucket.org/te-ti-2011/capstone-1-team-2.git## Module 1 Capstone - Vending Machine Software

 You've been asked to develop an application for the newest vending machine distributor, Umbrella Corp.
 They've released a new vending machine, Vendo-Matic 800, that is integrated